edge-cloud/www.edge-cloud.net/_posts/2013-06-07-measuring-network-throughput.md

 ### Bandwidth-delay Product and buffer size

-Now that we have identified the two most important variables for the performance of TCP based data transfers, let&#8217;s look at the math behind the sliding window concept:
+Now that we have identified the two most important variables for the performance of TCP based data transfers, let's look at the math behind the sliding window concept:

-An important formula is the one for the <a href="https://en.wikipedia.org/wiki/Bandwidth-delay_product" target="_blank">Bandwidth-delay product (BDP)</a>, which is the product of a data link&#8217;s capacity (in bits per second) and its end-to-end delay (in seconds).
+An important formula is the one for the <a href="https://en.wikipedia.org/wiki/Bandwidth-delay_product" target="_blank">Bandwidth-delay product (BDP)</a>, which is the product of a data link's capacity (in bits per second) and its end-to-end delay (in seconds).
 The result, an amount of data measured in bits (or bytes), is equivalent to the maximum amount of data on the network circuit at any given time, e.g. data that has been transmitted but not yet acknowledged.

 <img src="//s0.wp.com/latex.php?latex=Buffer+%28Mbit%29+%3D+bandwidth+%28Mbit%2Fs%29+%5Ctimes+delay+%28s%29&#038;bg=ffffff&#038;fg=000&#038;s=0" alt="Buffer (Mbit) = bandwidth (Mbit/s) &#92;times delay (s)" title="Buffer (Mbit) = bandwidth (Mbit/s) &#92;times delay (s)" class="latex" />

 The result of the BDP can also be interpreted as the required receiver TCP window size to maximize the performance on the data link.

-Let&#8217;s use an example:
+Let's use an example:

 Round-Trip-Time between the US west coast (Las Vegas) and Europe (Germany): 173 ms